Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 Where to sleep during the Lenin Peak trek

-During the trek to Lenin Peak Base Camp, I stayed both nights in the Tulpar Lake area, a spectacular place surrounded by mountains, green pastures, and vast skies.
-During peak season (July and August), the area is filled with yurt camps, where you can sleep comfortably without needing your own tent.
+During the trek to Lenin Peak Base Camp, I stayed both nights in the Tulpar Lake area, a spectacular valley surrounded by mountains and offering views of the peak.
+During peak season (July and August), the area is filled with yurt camps, where you can sleep comfortably without needing to bring your own tent.

 Yurtas junto al Lago Tulpar